-At the Gaban Gold Project, Palamina Peru has secured the mining rights to 4 titled concessions in addition to 15 mining concession under application covering a total 14,100 hectares.
-Palamina Peru's mining concession applications traverse the town of San Gaban.
-San Gaban is located on the new Interoceanic Highway connecting the Pacific and Atlantic Oceans at an elevation of only 550 meters above sea level.
+At the Gaban Gold Project, Palamina Peru has secured the mining rights to 9 titled concessions with 19 additional pediments under application covering a total of 20,300 hectares.

+The Gaban mining concession applications traverse the town of San Gaban which, at an elevation of 550 meters above sea level, is located on the new Interoceanic highway connecting the Pacific and Atlantic Oceans.
 Local power is provided by the nearby 206 MW San Gaban hydroelectric facility.
-In addition, a new bridge is being completed by the Peruvian government across the San Gaban River which will provide easy year-round access to the project.
+In addition, two new bridges have been constructed by the Peruvian government across the San Gaban River; the bridges provide year-round access to the project.

-Artisanal gold mining in streams traversing the Gaban mining concession applications has been observed at more than ten locations.
-On the basis of field observations, Palamina Peru believes the Gaban property hosts the source for the alluvial gold.
-Preliminary geochemical sampling programs have been designed to locate the source of the alluvial gold.
-Initial stream sediment sampling sieved to -60 mesh (0.250 mm), returned values of up to 4.9 g/t gold.
-Subsequent follow-up rock sampling bordering the drainage system has returned anomalous gold and important coincidental pathfinder element values.
+This sector of the POGB sits at the apex of the San Gaban and Inambari rivers, feed from which contributes to the 700 square km's of alluvial gold deposits being mined from the "Mother of God" region in the Amazon jungle.
+Alluvial gold mining on Gaban is intermittently conducted within the property by 10 sets of artisanal miners who extract coarse alluvial gold from the Yanamayo river.
+On the basis of field observations, Palamina Peru believes the Gaban property hosts a local source for this alluvial gold, thus preliminary geochemical sampling programs were designed to locate the source of the gold.
+Geochemical stream sediment sampling (at -60 mesh or 0.250 mm) has returned gold values up to 4.9 g/t in the Yanamayo river.
+Subsequent follow-up rock-chip sampling bordering the drainage system has identified anomalous gold and important coincidental geochemical pathfinder element relationships.

 In January 2018, Palamina Peru announced the acquisition of 100% of the mining rights to two contiguous mining concessions covering 1,000 hectares.
-By acquiring 100% of the mining rights to the Minera San Gaban and Aurífera San Gaban claims, Palamina has secured the mining rights to 85 % of an area bound on all sides by four mountain ridges where geochemical stream sediment and rock sampling results would suggest proximity to an orogenic gold source.
-Palamina Peru paid a total \$US 17,500 on signing of 100% transfer of the mining rights to the 300 hectare Minera San Gaban and the 700 hectare
+By acquiring 100% of the mining rights to the "Minera San Gaban" and "Aurífera San Gaban" concessions, Palamina has secured the mining rights to 85% of the catchment area around the Yanamayo river bound on all sides by four mountain ridges where geochemical stream sediment and rock sampling results would suggest proximity to an orogenic gold source.
+Palamina Peru paid a total \$US 17,500 on signing of 100% transfer of the mining rights to the 300 hectare Minera San Gaban and the 700 hectare Aurífera San Gaban claims.
+A further \$US 17,500 was paid once title to the mining rights had been registered in the name of Palamina Peru for a total payment of \$US 35,000.
+Palamina Peru granted a 1% Net Smelter Return per property whereby Palamina Peru retains the right to purchase one or both of the 1% NSR royalties for US \$330,000 per 1% NSR royalty per property.

-Management Discussion & Analysis Three Month Period and Year Ended December 31, 2017
+Management Discussion & Analysis Nine Month Period Ended September 30, 2018